rmFlynn/rule_adjectives/README.md

 rule_adjectives ./annotations.tsv ./adjectives.tsv
 ```

-Here is an example that will make a table for all adjectives and plots for each genome of all metabolisms:
+Here is an example that will make a table for all adjectives as well as plots for each genome of for each adjective:

 ```
 rule_adjectives ./annotations.tsv ./adjectives.tsv --plot_path ./path_for_plots